• Skip to primary navigation

 Instead, I ended up with all the recessive freaky-weird genes: tiny, narrow eyes that disappear into a giant Giada-sized head with an equally enormous five-head, long torso, short stumpy bow legs, wispy limp hair, and pimple-prone pasty pale white skin.
 Like Dad, I am introverted, hot tempered, socially awkward, have a massive sweet tooth that contributes in an oddly exponential way to fat reserves, and have an uncanny ability to only see the worst side of everything.
 The glass isn’t just half empty.
 The half-full part is filled with bacteria- and germ-infested tap water that tastes like chlorine.

-My sisters, on the other hand, take completely after my mother: long, slender legs and arms, a ridiculous metabolism that just seems to increase as they eat more bacon and cupcakes, huge round double-lidded eyes, light hair, light eyes, smooth dark skin.
+My sisters, on the other hand, take completely after my mother: long, slender legs and arms, a ridiculous metabolism that just seems to increase as they eat more bacon and cupcakes, huge round baby deer eyes, light hair, light eyes, smooth dark skin.
 Both my sisters are artistic, creative, outgoing, friendly, charming, always the center of attention without trying, progressive thinking, and are just naturally happy and positive all the time.

 I am none of that, and among the many other supremely awesome things I did not inherit from my Mom’s side which I am not going to list anymore because it will depress me is the innate ability to grow things.
 I swear my sisters and Mom could coax a tree out of a sheet of paper.
 I, on the other hand, will buy a thriving cactus, and have it wither and shrivel into a pile of needles within 12 hours.
 A cactus!
 Who kills a cactus?!?!